 With a population of 5.4 million, Scotland is a small but mighty country.
 Edinburgh may be the famous capital city, with its historical castle and picturesque cobbled streets, but Glasgow is the fiesta little sister – sassy and creative.
 Beyond the central belt and largest cities, lies vast mountain ranges, deep lochs, and dense forests.

 Scotland is wild, both in culture and in nature.
 The Scot’s are fiercely proud of their heritage and country and for good reason.
 Many world-famous inventors, producers, artists, musicians, writers, and poets have come from Scotland.
-Here, I’m going to share with you the top 10 things Scotland is famous for!
+Here, I’m going to share with you what is Scotland famous for?!

 Things Scotland is famous for

 With a history dating back as early as the 15th Century, Scottish whisky (not to be confused with whiskey) is one of Scotland’s largest exports – 1.28 billion bottles were exported this year alone.
 It’s also probably the most famous thing about Scotland and the most traditional Scottish drink!

 The requirements around producing whisky in Scotland are governed by law – we Scot’s take our whisky seriously!
 Originally made only from malted barley, many distilleries now use wheat or rye to produce whisky.
 Single malts are highly regarded in Scotland, however many blended varieties are also popular.
 Order a ‘wee dram’ of Glenfiddich if you’d like to try one of Scotland’s most famous products.

 Scotland has been voted time and time again as one of the friendliest countries in Europe.
 A poll by famous travel publication Rough Guides even showed Glasgow as the world’s number 1 friendliest city!
 As a friendly Scottish girl myself, I can personally attest to the people of Scotland as being funny, friendly, easy-going, kind, and down to earth.

 You may hear the word ‘banter’ being thrown around a lot in Scotland – it’s our unique way of making light-hearted jokes, poking fun at ourselves, and laughing at our silly mistakes.
 Scottish people don’t take themselves too seriously and are always up for a laugh.